 The AIMS eCR Implementers Guide identifies the first step in the eCR on-boarding process:

 Each PHA manages its own on-boarding and approval process.
 This outreach is the first step toward activation of case reporting within your EMR.
 We recommend keeping a copy of all communications with your PHA in your MIPS audit file to support your Case Reporting attestation.
+You should open an iSalus Support Case to inform us of your intent and then continue to coordinate with our team via that iSalus support case.

 eCR Requirements for MIPS 2025